Questions and answers on how the Homes for Ukraine scheme will work.

 Homes for Ukraine scheme

-When will sponsors and Ukrainians be able to apply for the sponsorship scheme?
+When will sponsors and people from Ukraine be able to apply for the sponsorship scheme?

-The scheme opened on 18 March for visa applications from Ukrainian applicants who have named people in the UK willing to sponsor them.
-Either the Ukrainian or the sponsor can complete the application.
+The scheme opened on 18 March for visa applications from individuals or households fleeing from Ukraine who have named people in the UK willing to sponsor them.
+Either the applicants coming from Ukraine or the sponsor can complete the application.
 One application is required per individual coming to the UK.

-How many Ukrainians are expected to be helped under the sponsorship scheme route?
+How many people from Ukraine are expected to be helped under the sponsorship scheme route?

-There will be no limit or cap on the sponsorship route.
-The UK will welcome as many Ukrainians as wish to come and for whom there are sponsors.
+There will be no limit or cap on the sponsorship route and tens of thousands have already arrived.
+The UK will welcome as many people fleeing from Ukraine as wish to come and for whom there are sponsors.
 This is a huge humanitarian crisis, and we are urging the British public to come forward and help where they can.

-Which Ukrainians are eligible to come on this scheme?
+Which people from Ukraine are eligible to come on this scheme?

 The scheme is open to Ukrainian nationals who were residents in Ukraine prior to 1 January 2022.
 It is also open to their immediate family members and family members of such Ukrainian nationals: a spouse, a civil partner, an unmarried partner (must have lived together in a relationship for two years), children under-18, parent if you are under-18, fiancé(e) or a proposed civil partner.
 These individuals may be of other nationalities.

-Children under the age of 18 must be applying as part of a family unit which includes their parent or legal guardian to be eligible for the scheme.
-That family unit must stay together in the same sponsor accommodation.
+Children under the age of 18 must currently be applying as part of a family unit which includes their parent or legal guardian to be eligible for the scheme, and that family unit must stay together in the same sponsor accommodation.
+An application needs to be made for every child, even though they are noted on a parent’s application.

 Children who are currently outside of the UK can use the scheme to reunite with their parent or legal guardian who is currently living in the UK, if they are the child’s sponsor.